 Veterans looking to open a business may struggle to find financing.
 Often, they submit more loan applications before getting approved—and when they are approved, it’s for less money than expected.

-According to the Federal Reserve’s Small Business Credit Survey, about 60% of veteran-owned businesses receive less financing than they hoped, while that was true for only 52% of nonveteran-owned businesses.
+According to a survey from Federal Reserve’s Small Business Credit, about 60% of veteran-owned businesses receive less financing than they hoped, while that was true for only 52% of nonveteran-owned businesses.

 There are a couple of reasons for this: First, veterans often apply for less than $100,000 in loans, and big banks are hesitant to loan smaller sums.

 It can be hard to build your credit score